Split Pea Soup is a classic leftover ham recipe that we make every year! A perfect way to use up your ham and makes great leftovers!

 - Additional ham: If you don’t have enough ham on the bone, you can always add additional leftover ham.
 You can ultimately add as much or as little ham as you want.

-- Storage: Ham and Split pea soup last for about a week in the fridge (covered in an airtight container) or you can freeze it for up to 3-4 months.
+- Storage: Ham and Split pea soup will last for about a week in the fridge (covered in an airtight container) or you can freeze it for up to 3-4 months.
 To thaw, simply place the frozen soup in the fridge overnight.
 Alternatively, you can place your frozen soup in a large saucepan and very slowly warm up on the stove-top.

 Karen says